Taiwan Gambling Regulation

-Taiwan, officially known as the Republic of China, is an Eastern Asian country that many believe has great potential for a booming casino industry.
-That said, currently, this sector is severely restricted by the local government, with many wondering if there are any signs of implementing more lax gambling laws any time soon.
+Gambling Regulation Taiwan, officially known as the Republic of China, is an East Asian country that many believe has great potential for a thriving casino industry.
+That said, the sector is currently severely restricted by the local government, and many wonder whether more lenient gambling laws will be adopted in the near future.

-At the moment of writing this article, Taiwan still has not decriminalized gambling, with the country having a long history of gambling restrictions.
-Despite having forbidden gambling for almost a century, Taiwan was showing some signs of a possible change in the law and reintroduction of a casino industry in the country.
+At the time of writing, Taiwan still has not decriminalized gambling, and the country has a long history of gambling restrictions.
+Despite having prohibited gambling for almost a century, Taiwan has shown some signs that the law may change and that a casino industry might be reintroduced.

-In 2009, suggestions for amendments in the law gave a glimmer of hope for land-based casinos being launched within the country.
-That said, this piece of legislation has not still been implemented as Taiwanese lawmakers are still on the fence about such changes.
+In 2009, suggested amendments to the law offered a glimmer of hope for launching land-based casinos in the country.
+However, the legislation has still not been implemented, as Taiwanese lawmakers remain on the fence about such changes.

 History of Gambling in Taiwan

-According to the laws in Taiwan, all forms of gambling are illegal.
-The only exception is the state lottery which does not fall under the category of “gambling” according to the Taiwanese legislative framework.
-Despite the current harsh laws banning gambling, that is not to say that this form of entertainment was not present in Taiwan’s history.
+Licensing Requirements According to Taiwanese law, all forms of gambling are illegal.
+The only exception is the state lottery, which does not fall under the category of “gambling” in the Taiwanese legislative framework.
+Even though gambling is currently banned, the activity has long been part of Taiwan’s history.

-Several gambling forms were quite popular on the island of Taiwan in the 17th, 18th, and 19th centuries, during the ruling of the Qing Dynasty.
-At that time, the flower match game was extremely popular, with many citizens getting into debts they were unable to pay.
+Several forms of gambling were popular on the island in the 17th, 18th, and 19th centuries, during the Qing Dynasty’s rule.
+At that time, the flower match game was extremely popular, and many citizens incurred debts they could not repay.

-With the issue of gambling addiction becoming more serious, the authorities in Taiwan started introducing various restrictions, one of which was an unsuccessful attempt to ban gambling activities in 1897.
-During the Japanese colonization, illegal gambling continued to rule in Taiwan mainly due to Japanese organized crime groups.
+As gambling addiction became a more serious issue, the authorities in Taiwan introduced various restrictions, including an unsuccessful attempt to ban gambling activities in 1897.
+During Japanese colonization, illegal gambling remained widespread in Taiwan, largely because of Japanese organized crime groups.

-In 1935, the Criminal Code of the Republic of China was enacted, outlawing any form of gambling.
-The only gambling-type of games players were allowed to participate in included mahjong at Chinese New Year celebrations and card games that offer non-currency prizes.
+In 1935, the Criminal Code of the Republic of China was enacted, outlawing all forms of gambling.
+The only games players were allowed to play were mahjong during Chinese New Year celebrations and card games that offered non-monetary prizes.

-While in 1951 Taiwan legalized lottery games, other forms of gambling remained illegal.
-Several politicians expressed their disapproval of the harsh laws, claiming that they will only help the increased number of illegal casinos and underground gambling venues.
-Despite several attempts to introduce several amendments to the current legislation, no changes have been introduced yet, with all forms of gambling still being illegal in Taiwan.
+In 1951, Taiwan legalized lottery games, but other forms of gambling remained illegal.
+Several politicians criticized the strict laws, claiming they would only contribute to the growing number of illegal casinos and underground gambling venues.
+Despite multiple attempts to amend the legislation, no changes have been made, and all forms of gambling remain illegal in Taiwan.

 Gambling Regulations

-Currently, gambling in Taiwan is regulated by the Criminal Code of the Republic of China which was enacted in 1935.
-Under this law, both participating in and providing venues for gambling activities are deemed illegal.
-In addition to land-based gambling, participating in online gambling is also illegal, with Taiwanese players having no licensed online casino operators to rely on.
+Currently, gambling in Taiwan is regulated by the Criminal Code of the Republic of China, enacted in 1935.
+Under this law, both participating in gambling activities and providing venues for them are illegal.
+In addition to land-based gambling, participating in online gambling is also illegal, leaving Taiwanese players without licensed online casino operators.

-The only exception to the gambling ban is the lottery which was legalized in 1951.
-The reason why lottery games are not considered illegal in Taiwan is that they do not fall under the category of gambling according to Taiwanese laws.
+The only exception to the ban is the lottery, which was legalized in 1951.
+Lottery games are not considered gambling under Taiwanese law.

 Legal Status of Gambling and Applicable Penalties